rehive/docs-portal/content/extensions/get-started/introduction.md

 - **Notifications** - Provides management tools and event triggers to send email and SMS notifications.
 - **Conversions** - Provides a management tool for currency pairs and rates.
 - **Rewards** - Provides management tools and functionality to trigger and customize rewards on top of the platform.

-Rehive is continually adding new extensions as needed and requested by clients.
+- **Products** - Provides product and order management features that can be purchased using the platform.
+- **Mass send** - Allows users to create transactions en-masse using a CSV import.
+- **Payment Request** - Provides an interface and management tools for requesting payments from users.
+- **Stripe** - Allows for cash-in (on the platform) via Stripe payments.
+- **Flash** - Allows for flash voucher purchases in combination with the product extension.
+- **Business** - Provides tools for business onboarding, management, invoicing and payouts.
+- **Chipless Card** - Provides an interface for card terminals to interact with the platform for transactions and balances.

+Rehive adds extensions on a regaular basis.
 If you are looking for something specifc that you don't see above, feel free to contact the Rehive support team with your queries.